Softhouse/raspberry-cluster/README.md

     `drain` cordons and evicts all workloads, moving them to other nodes.

+    **Note:** We ignore deamonsets since that would remove the controller for the LEDs, preventing updates when pods are moved

 1. Uncordon the node to allow workloads to be scheduled again.

     ```sh